V4Fire/Client/src/core/component/decorators/system/README.md

 The decorator marks a class property as a system field.
 System property mutations never cause components to re-render.

+## What differences between fields and system fields?

+The major difference between fields and system fields, that any changes of a component field can force re-rendering of its template.
+I.e., if you are totally sure that your component field doesn't need to force rendering, prefer system fields instead of regular.
+Mind, changes in any system field still can be watched using built-in API.

+The second difference is that system fields are initialized on the `beforeCreate` hook, but not on the `created` hook like the regular fields do.

+## Usage

 ```typescript
 import iBlock, { component, system } from 'super/i-block/i-block';